rien333/numbersense-vae/thesis/README.md

 probability <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/332cc365a4987aacce0ead01b8bdcc0b.svg?invert_in_darkmode" align=middle width=9.39498779999999pt height=14.15524440000002pt/> and <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/deceeaf6940a8c7a5a02373728002b0f.svg?invert_in_darkmode" align=middle width=8.649225749999989pt height=14.15524440000002pt/> respectively.
 A fully-connected net was chosen
 because using another connectionist module for read-outs of the hidden representation heightens the biological plausibility of the final approach (Zorzi, Testolin, and Stoianov 2013b).
-Namely, Zorzi, Testolin, and Stoianov (2013b) note that the appended connectionist classifier module can for example be concieved of as a cognitive response module (?), although the main reason behind training this classifier is to asses it's performance against other algorithmic and human data.
+Additionaly, Zorzi, Testolin, and Stoianov (2013b) note that the appended connectionist classifier module be concieved of as a cognitive response module supporting a particular behavioral task, although the main reason behind training this classifier is to asses it's performance against other algorithmic data.

 ### Class imbalance